When is the best time for a safari in Tanzania?

 July through to early September visitors are likely to witness the amazing migration of animals and the adrenaline-pumping Mara River crossing.
 The animals rush through the dangerous waters, moving in massive numbers in hopes of reaching the other side.
 This is the stuff of National Geographic (who do regularly film this phenomenon), but the energy and power of nature is intimately felt when witnessing live, not watching through a television screen

 You will leave with a renewed appreciation for Africa’s wildlife and raw aspects of nature that humanity has not interfered with.
 How incredible that this annual cycle has been occurring for probably a millennia, and we are still able to appreciate and witness it, even today!

 There are two river crossings that occur during this yearly cycle of migration: the Mara River and the Grumeti River.
 The names are used to indicate the direction the animals are heading:

-The Grumeti River crossing often occurs during May and June, as the herds enter into Kenya.
+The Grumeti River crossing often occurs during May and June, as the herds enter Kenya.